braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/reports_overview.md

 - Understand where in the conversion funnel users dropped off and identify opportunities for re-engagement messaging.
 - View conversions for an event that was not originally included as a conversion event when setting up the campaign.
-- Analyze the purchase funnel using a series of actions (such as “What percent of customers received an email, started a session, added an item to their cart, and then purchased?”).
+- Analyze the purchase funnel using a series of actions (such as "What percent of customers received an email, started a session, added an item to their cart, and then purchased?").

 More questions you can answer with this report: